Yevhen Bokhashvili: Sri Pahang

 On 17 February 2021, Bokhashvili moved to Malaysia and joined Malaysia Super League side Sri Pahang on free transfer. and he made his league debut for Sri Pahang on 6 March in a lost 3–1 against Selangor.
 On 16 March, Bokhashvili scored his first goal for Sri Pahang in a 2–1 victory over Sabah at the Darul Makmur Stadium.

 Persipura Jayapura

 In 2021, Bokhashvili signed for Persipura Jayapura to play in 2021 Liga 1.
 On 28 August, Bokhashvili made his league debut by starting in a 1–2 lost at Persita Tangerang.

 On 11 January 2022, Bokhashvili scored his first goal for Persipura in a 2–1 victory over Persija Jakarta at the Kapten I Wayan Dipta Stadium.
 On 6 February, he scored a brace for the club in a 2–0 away win against Persebaya Surabaya.
 On 5 March, Bokhashvili scored from a penalty kick, opening the scoring in a 1–1 draw over Persikabo 1973.
-He contributed with 8 goals in 26 league appearances during with Persipura Jayapura.
+He made 26 league appearances with Persipura Jayapura and scored eight goals.